 Independent research and ideas from global thought leaders.
 Since 1959, MIT SMR has been a forum for business-management innovators from around the world to present their ideas and research.
 Authors have included Christopher Bartlett, Max Bazerman, Erik Brynjolfsson, Henry Chesbrough, Clayton Christensen, Richard D’Aveni, Thomas Davenport, Sumantra Ghoshal, Daniel Goleman, Vijay Govindarajan, Lynda Gratton, Gary Hamel, Rosabeth Moss Kanter, Rhakesh Khurana, Philip Kotler, Ed Lawler, Thomas Malone, Costas Markides, Andrew McAfee, Rita McGrath, Henry Mintzberg, Nitin Nohria, C.K.
 Prahalad, John Quelch, James Brian Quinn, Peter Senge and Lester Thurow.
 We work closely with authors to ensure that their articles provide interpretation and analysis for practicing managers: thought-provoking strategies that offer real-world management solutions.

 MIT SMR-generated research and ideas (Big Ideas).
-The MIT SMR Big Ideas are collaborative inquiries capturing the best thinking, reporting and scholarly research on the management implications of one significant transformation in the business environment.
+The MIT SMR Big Ideas are collaborative inquiries capturing the best thinking, reporting, and scholarly research on the management implications of one significant transformation in the business environment.
 We conduct interviews and original research to explore these implications.
-The Big Ideas illuminate major changes in the competitive landscape that managers are hungry to understand and that are the chief drivers of management practice innovation as enterprises respond to novel opportunities and threats.
+The Big Ideas illuminate major changes in the competitive landscape that managers are hungry to understand to inform how they work and lead.